xobotyi/node-beanstalk/README.md

 ##### Why?

-- Connecting new client requires a handshake which takes some time (around 10-20ms), so creating new client on each incoming request would substantially slow down our application.
+- Connecting new client requires a handshake, which takes some time (around 10-20ms), so creating new client on each incoming request would substantially slow down our application.
 - As already being said - each connection can handle only one request at a time.
-So in case you application use a single client all your simultaneous requests will be pipelined into serial execution queue, one after another, that is really no good (despite of `node-beanstalk` queue being very low-cost).
+So in case you application use a single client - all your simultaneous requests will be pipelined into serial execution queue, one after another, that is really no good (despite of `node-beanstalk` queue being very fast and low-cost).

 Client pool allows you to have a pool af reusable clients you can check out, use, and return back to the pool.